Redefining Technology

 B.Basic performance metrics

-C.Comprehensive evaluations in progress
+C.Comprehensive evaluations underway

 D.AI impact fully analyzed and optimized